 The subscription program has been around for a while.
-I shared about it a while back in my 3 Healthy Kitchen Habits post but after forgetting to clean my dispenser and replace the filter I finally decided it was time to subscribe.
+I shared about it a while back in my How to Clean My Kitchen post but after forgetting to clean my dispenser and replace the filter I finally decided it was time to subscribe.

 So I am very excited because now I have a reminder to stay on top of keeping my water dispenser clean and replacing my filter.